simonspa/peary/doc/usermanual/utils.md

 ### General Considerations

-* The first effort should go into designing the caribouDevice API with  as much detail as possible.
+* The first effort should go into designing the Device API with  as much detail as possible.
 This allows to work independently on the  user-code and the library without the need for reworking code in case of internal design changes.

 * After the definition of the IP core interfaces for the communication protocols, the HAL elements should be implemented.